 In 2010, the treatment plant generated 15 percent of its electricity - 728,000 kWh - for a savings of \$50,000 over the local utility price.
 Using the waste heat from the microturbines has reduced natural gas use by 40 percent, saving \$50,000 more.
 That adds up to a savings of about 2 percent of the plant's total operating budget.
-FOG has also created a new revenue stream through tipping fees charged to grease haulers.

-Henderson and the plant staff are looking at other ways to cut the plant's energy use.
-The addition of inline dissolved oxygen monitors in the aeration tanks has helped reduce blower use.
+FOG has also created a new revenue stream through tipping fees charged to other ways to cut the plant's energy use.
+The addition of inline dis - solved oxygen monitors in the aeration tanks has helped reduce blower use.
 Operators use the data to decide when they can manually turn off one of the blowers.

 "We're looking at replacing a centrifugal blower with a turbo blower and controlling it with the inline DO meters," Henderson says.

-Electric vehicles may also be in store for the waste treatment plant and other city departments.
+Electric vehicles may also be in store for the treatment plant and other city departments.
 To prepare for that, a few charging stations were installed during the construction work on the digesters.

 "Things have changed on us very quickly in the last few years," says Henderson.
 "It all adds up, and in this day and age, any place you can find a little bit to save is good."

 First published in TPO - Treatment Plant Operator Sept.
 2011.
 Reprinted with permission. © 2011 Cole Publishing.
-Purdue University saved money and reduced landfilling while providing the West Lafayette wastewater treatment plant with a new source of energy.